Characters of the Devil May Cry series: Arkham

 Arkham (アーカム, Ākamu) is the secondary antagonist in Devil May Cry 3, which takes place before the events of the first Devil May Cry game, and the estranged father of Lady.
 In the game, he is a scholar in the fields of demonology and the supernatural who sought to break the seal Sparda made to prevent Temen-ni-gru tower from serving as a Hell Gate.
 Arkham also desired to become a demon.
 A failed attempt by sacrificing his wife Kalina Ann resulted in the left side of his face being scarred but gave him some power.
 Arkham tricks Vergil into helping him while assuming the guise of the lunatic Jester (ジェスター, Jesutā) to lead Dante through Temen-ni-gru.
-He plays the brothers against each other along with exploiting Lady's attempts to avenge her mother, to bring all the factors of unsealing Temen-ni-gru into place.
+He plays the brothers against each other along with exploiting Lady's attempts to avenge her mother, to bring about all the conditions necessary to unseal Temen-ni-gru.
 Arkham then travels through the completed gate to retrieve the Force Edge, combining its power with the restored halves of Eva's amulet to absorb Sparda's power.
 Though he becomes a demon resembling Sparda, Arkham's body is unable to compensate for the power as he mutates into an amorphous abomination that Dante and Vergil defeat together.
 Arkham is reverted to his original state as he ends up back in the human world where Lady kills him.

 The character, in his normal and Jester forms, is voiced and motion-captured by Adam D Clark.
 Arkham's name was intended to be Hyne (pronounced "Hai-neh"), but Reuben Langdon (who voices Dante) thought it would be inappropriate in English and convinced Capcom to change it.
 Jester's name was intended to be "Joker".
 One of the key themes of Devil May Cry 3 is familial conflict.
 Itsuno said he did not like the idea of Lady killing Arkham, as he believed a child should never kill their parent.
 Morihashi wanted this scene in the final product, along with Dante defeating Vergil, as themes of the game.
 To balance this, Morihashi wrote a scene leading up to Arkham's death, where Lady said that Arkham was her responsibility.
+In the Netflix series, both Arkham and Jester are voiced by Ray Chase.